-The consumer does not need to match the Segmentation Ruleset scope.
+The consumer does not need to match the Ruleset scope.

-- 4. In the Providers drop-down list, select or type the name of the provider of the service (for example, Database).
-You can select from a range of entity types that match the scope, such as an individual workload, a virtual service, or an unmanaged workload.
-For a full list of permitted provider and consumer combinations in a rule, see Permitted Rule Writing Combinations [117]. - 5.
-From the Providing Service drop-down list, select a service (for example, PostgreSQL).
+4. In the Providers drop-down list, select the labels to define the provider.
+To add a policy exception, IP list, individual workload, user group, or virtual service, select the Advanced Options check box and select the policy objects for the rule.

+For a full list of permitted provider and consumer combinations in a rule, see Permitted Rule Writing Combinations [103].

+5. From the Providing Service drop-down list, select a service (for example, PostgreSQL).